fiberinc/handshake/README.md

 ### How is this different from next-auth or passport?

-Libraries like [next-auth](https://github.com/nextauthjs/next-auth) and [passport](https://github.com/jaredhanson/passport) help you for authenticate users _into your app_ through their third-party identities.
+Libraries like [next-auth](https://github.com/nextauthjs/next-auth) and [passport](https://github.com/jaredhanson/passport) help you sign users into your app using their third-party identities.
+You use them to implement the "Sign In With Google" or "Sign In With Github" buttons.

-In contrast, Handshake helps you **acquire** access tokens to access your users' accounts within other apps.
-We actually use `next-auth`'s large catalog of providers under the hood, to increase our coverage.
+In contrast, Handshake help you acquire access tokens to your users' accounts in other apps.
+It's authorization instead of authentication.
+Handshake actually uses `next-auth`'s large catalog of OAuth provider information under the hood.

 ## Contributing